-Elizabeth Parker is an associate in the firm's Litigation Practice.
-Ms. Parker has represented clients in a variety of white collar and civil litigation matters involving mortgage-backed securities, consumer class actions, fraud, and internal investigations.
+Elizabeth Parker is a senior associate in the firm's Litigation Practice.
+Ms. Parker has represented clients in a variety of civil litigation, white collar defense, and corporate investigations.
+In litigation, she works closely with individuals and corporate clients to create legal strategies at all stages of the process, from motions practice and discovery through appellate review.
+Her practice covers a broad range of industries including energy, technology, healthcare, finance, and antitrust.
 She has represented both individual and corporate clients in federal and state courts and before government agencies.

 Ms. Parker has also represented multiple clients on a pro bono basis, including the representation of a client in an asylum matter.